terra-money/docs/docs/Reference/Terra-core/Module-specifications/spec-treasury.md

 ```

 ::: warning Note:
-As of Columbus-5, all seigniorage is burned.
-The Reward Weight is now set to `1`.
+As of proposals [43](https://station.terra.money/proposal/43) and [172](https://station.terra.money/proposal/172), all seigniorage is burned, and the stability fee tax rate is zero.
 :::

 ## State